ToniWonKanobi/theoveranalyzed.net/posts/2016/4/20/i-love-typography-circa-2010-apples-html5-safari-showcase.md

 Bummer.

-So what do I do?
+So what did I do?

-I do what any nerd would do: I checked the Internet Archive.
+I did what any nerd would have: I checked the Internet Archive.

 <a href="https://web.archive.org/web/20100607220426/http://www.apple.com/html5/showcase/typography" title="Internet Archive's cache of this page"><i>Voilà</i></a>: